-In addition to complying with GPT's continuous disclosure obligations, timely and accurate information is made available to investors by uploading ASX announcements to our website and press releases are distributed to major media and investor contacts and also made available on our website.
+In addition to complying with GPT's continuous disclosure obligations, timely and accurate information is made available to investors by uploading ASX announcements to our website and major media releases are distributed to key media contacts and also made available on our website.

-Major communication forums, such as Annual and Half-Year Results briefings and the Annual General Meeting, are webcast.
+Major communication forums, such as Annual and Interim Results briefings and the Annual General Meeting, are webcast.
 Securityholders are also able to elect to receive and send communications to the registry electronically.
+Presentation materials for new and substantive investor and analyst presentation are provided to ASX ahead of the presentation.